While there is a lot of misconception going around in terms of the lack of enough plant-based protein sources, the truth is otherwise.

-Here we are talking about a vegan protein source that comes along with the highest amount of proteins than any other food source in our list.
-Also, they contain all the nine essential amino acids profile to fulfil your daily protein requirements.
+Here we are talking about a vegan protein source that comes along with the highest amount of proteins than any other food source on our list.
+Also, they contain all the nine essential amino acids profile to fulfill your daily protein requirements.

 One cup of Soybeans(100 gm) contains a whopping 45-50gms of high-quality proteins.
-Additionally, they come over as a good source of healthy carbs and fibres for your daily diet.
+Additionally, they come over as a good source of healthy carbs and fibers for your daily diet.

-Soybeans are also being consumed in the form of Soy milk, Tofu, Tempeh and Oil and vegans considered as a perfect alternative for the chicken and other non-vegetarian protein sources.
+Soybeans are also being consumed in the form of Soy milk, Tofu, Tempeh and Oil and vegans are considered as a perfect alternative for chicken and other non-vegetarian protein sources.

 Speaking of its nutritional value, one cup(100gm) of raw/cooked or boiled peas brings around 8gms of proteins on your meal platter.

-So, if you are looking for a vegan protein source that is healthy, yet delicious, peas can be your top choice in the same regards.
+So, if you are looking for a vegan protein source that is healthy, yet delicious, peas can be your top choice in the same regard.